-During his coaching career, Jerry Tarkanian has led his teams to four appearances in the NCAA Final Four (UNLV in 1977, 1987, 1990 and 1991), one national championship (UNLV in 1989-90) and owns a 38-18 record in 18 NCAA tournament appearances.
-He has a total of 778 wins and a winning percentage of .803 forth best all-times.
-In 37 years at the major college and junior college levels he has never suffered a losing season.
+During his coaching career, Jerry Tarkanian has led his teams to four appearances in the NCAA Final Four (UNLV in 1977, 1987, 1990, and 1991), one national championship (UNLV in 1989-90), and owns a 38-18 record in 18 NCAA tournament appearances.
+He has a total of 778 wins and a winning percentage of .803 fourth best all-times.
+In 37 years at the major college and junior college levels, he has never suffered a losing season.

 notables as Ed Ratleff, Sidney Green, Stacey Augmon and 1991 No. 1 NBA pick Larry Johnson.
 Forty-two of his players have been drafted by NBA teams, including 12 first-round selections.
 Tarkanian says about Lewis, "He was phenomenal, absolutely phenomenal.
 I followed him throughout high school.
 He had more God-given talent than anybody.
 "You can take the five best defensive players in the NBA and they couldn't stop this kid".

 " Raymond would play all our players one-on-one and kill "em, and half of them were All Americans." he said.
 "He was as fast as Allen Iverson, only taller, bigger and stronger, I kid you not, he could handle the ball like you couldn't believe, just make the ball disappear."

 I never saw anyone guard him one-on-one.
 I never saw anyone contain him.
 I never saw anyone stop his dribble penetration.
 In a college game once, he scored 73 points.
 I was mesmerized by his ability and I just couldn't believe it."
 In his novel 2005 novel Runnin' Rebel Tark proclaimed Raymond Lewis as "The Greatest Player I Ever Saw."